The QATSPY Golfer’s Sports Page: Golf Swing Tips

 ASPEN Self-coaching System for Golfers

-The ASPEN Self-coaching system, a forum for coaching golf, takes the golfer’s baseball swing from the batter’s box to the tee box.
-This coaching forum is based on what sports psychologists called Mental Imagery in Sports, or Context-Based Learning.
-These two concepts are at the centerpiece of the ASPEN Self-coaching system, a forum that my grandfather developed in 1927, while vacationing in Yellowstone National Park.
-The Aspen trees left an indelible impression on him, and the acronym fits his coaching system.
+The ASPEN (Apperception, Sequence, Prep Performance, Extra Sensory, Neuromuscular) Self-coaching system, is a forum for coaching golf.
+This Quintessential Apperception Technique (QAT) takes the golfer’s baseball swing from the batter’s box to the tee box.
+This ASPEN Self-Coaching forum is based on what sports psychologists called Mental Imagery in Sports, or Context-Based Learning.
+These two concepts are at the centerpiece of the ASPEN Self-coaching system, a forum that my grandfather, Homer Q. Boatright, developed in 1927, while vacationing in Yellowstone National Park.
+The Aspen trees I guess left an indelible impression on him, and the acronym fits his Quintessential coaching system.

-To be an effective coach, you have to develop the conditions and environment for the student to learn by training the mind, not the student.
-A coach can always provide students with information, techniques, and mechanics to apply to golf, but until the students understand WHAT, WHY, and HOW, they can’t retain and use the information, techniques, or mechanics.
-The students are essentially coaching themselves.
+To be an effective coach, you have to develop the conditions and environment for the student to learn by training their mind, and not just the physical component of the student.
+A coach can always provide students with information, techniques, and mechanics to apply to golf, but until the students understand the WHAT, WHY, and HOW, they can’t retain and use the information, techniques, or mechanics over the long periods of time.
+The golfer might be able to use a new technique for a couple of holes, before their subconscious mind kicks-in.
+The ASPEN Self-Coaching forum allow students to essentially coach themselves.

 Albert Einstein, who is one of the best thinkers, had four quotes that support both Mental Imagery and Context-Based Learning structures: